davidban77/labby/README.md

 A *provider* is just a representation of a Network Simulation systems, like a GNS3 server for example.

-An *environment* serves as a construct that holds attributes and multiple *providers*.
+An *environment* serves as a construct that holds attributes of multiple *providers*.

 ### 4.3 Projects, Nodes, Templates and Links